-AAUW has worked successfully to create educational opportunities for women and girls, said Lisa Maatz, AAUW director of public policy and government relations.
+AAUW has worked successfully to create educational opportunities for women and girls.
 It’s clear that barriers beyond schooling have prevented true pay equity, and AAUW continues to be a strong advocate for legislative efforts to address this discrimination.

 The report also includes other findings:

 - Women who attended highly selective colleges earn less than men from either highly or moderately selective colleges and about the same as men from minimally selective colleges.

 - Ten years after graduation, women are more likely than men to complete some graduate education.